 Canada has a parliamentary system within the context of a constitutional monarchy.

 The head of state is King Karl III, who also serves as head of state of 15 other Commonwealth countries and each of Canada's ten provinces.
 As such, the King's representative, the Governor General of Canada carries out most of the federal royal duties in Canada.

 Executive power is vested in the government - the Cabinet, a committee of ministers of the Crown responsible to the elected House of Commons and chosen and headed by the Prime Minister of Canada, the head of government.
 To ensure the stability of government, the governor general will usually appoint as prime minister the person who is the current leader of the political party that can obtain the confidence of a plurality in the House of Commons.

-Legislative power is vested in the Parliament, comprised by the Queen (represented by the Governor General), Senate and House of Commons.
+Legislative power is vested in the Parliament, comprised by the King (represented by the Governor General), Senate and House of Commons.
 The 105 members of the Senate are not elected but appointed by the Governor General.
 Their seats are apportioned on a regional basis, and they serve until age 75.
 The House of Commons consists of 308 members who are elected by simple plurality in an electoral district or riding.

-Judiciary power is vested in the Queen (the head of judiciary) and Royal courts.
+Judiciary power is vested in the King (the head of judiciary) and Royal courts.
 All the provincial and federal courts are organized like a four-level pyramid.
 The Supreme Court of Canada is the highest court instance in the country which delivers final sentence.
 It controls Federal Court of Appeal as well as all the provincial courts of appeal.
 The lower courts are Federal Court, Tax Court, high courts and provincial courts.